jakovid/jakovid/README.md

 **`I like to build cool things`**

-I'm a self-taught full-stack developer with a passion for creating digital products.
-Over the years, I've honed my skills in SWE with the MERN stack, and I'm currently focused on building with Next.js, Node and Tailwind.
+I'm a self-taught full-stack developer that likes building with new languages.
+Over the years, I've honed my skills in SWE with the MERN stack, the T3 stack, and currently jumping into the wonderful and definitely not annoying world of mobile app development.
 My journey has taken me from some of the largest cities around the world.
 As I further my expertise in data structures and algorithms, I'm on the lookout for full-time opportunities.
 Beyond coding, I craft tech-centric videos and articles with a dash of humor.
 Dive into my world by checking out my daily videos on my YouTube channel or my upcoming weekly articles on my blog.
 Let's connect!

    <p align="left">
       <a href="https://www.youtube.com/@web3idiots?sub_confirmation=1">